nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 * Network connectivity is required to develop
 * Harder to explore/test out changes needed in other components to support the component you are working on
-* Concurent use of of shared development/test environment running other services can add need for co-ordination with other developers/teams.
+* Concurrent use of of shared development/test environment running other

+  services can add need for co-ordination with other developers/teams.

 ## Fully remote development, container based